 in person at your polling place.
 If you requested a mail-in ballot, you will have to vote by provisional ballot.

-you have received your ballot, please don't delay; complete it
+2) If you have received your mail-in ballot, complete it TODAY:

 - Place the ID envelope into the outer mailing envelope.

-3) Please don't mail your ballot now.
+3) Do not mail your ballot now.
 Drop it off at the 24-hour

-drop box until 7:30 pm on Election Day, November 3rd: Cuyahoga County Board of Elections, 2925 Euclid Ave., Cleveland, OH 44115.
+drop box (no postage needed) until 7:30 pm TODAY, Election Day, November 3rd: Cuyahoga County Board of Elections, 2925 Euclid Ave., Cleveland, OH 44115.
 The box is in the

 parking lot behind the building, accessible from East 30th Street.
 A second ballot collection site is now available in

 the parking lot at Campus International School, across from the Board of Elections on the southeast corner of E. 30th and

 Chester Ave.
 Enter from E. 30th St. (This is not a 24-hour drop box; the hours can be found here.)
 Note that only an immediate family member (spouse, child, or close relative) may deliver